joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 Hover over any input label and more details describing the input will appear.

-General Settings include a new "IntelliWidget Type," which controls whether a normal post list or a WordPress Nav Menu is displayed.
+General Settings include a new "IntelliWidget Type," which controls whether a normal custom menu, featured post list, WordPress Navigation Menu, or taxonomy menu is displayed.
 Section title, unique id and classes fields are grouped together for easy access.
-The new Archive Taxonomy premium extension will also add a new IntelliWidget type, "Taxonomy Menu," that enables navigation through any public hierarchical taxonomy.

 We have moved the "Template," "Post Types," "Specific Posts," and "Terms" menus to a "Post Selection" new panel to keep the most-used settings together in one place.
 Here you will also find the Post Custom Data Field Date condition checkboxes.

 = Select Posts Using Any Taxonomy =

-We've replaced the "Category" menu with a new "Terms" menu.
-IntelliWidget automatically updates your data to reflect this change.
-You can now select posts based on Tags and Custom Taxonomies as well as Categories.
+You can select posts based on Tags and Custom Taxonomies as well as Categories.
 You can also use multiple terms in the same profile.

 You can control the way posts are sorted, post sort order, number posts shown, excerpt length, HTML filters, image size and image alignment.

-You can add a block of text or HTML and control where it appears relative to the featured post content.
+You can add a block of text or HTML and control where it appears relative to the custom menus and featured posts.
 You can even use any shortcodes your theme supports.

+= Works with the Customizer =

+Test adjustments to your custom menus and featured posts in real time using the Customizer.
+See how each setting makes any dynamic sidebar content aware by viewing actual pages and posts.

 = Written for stability and performance =

-Admin functions are loaded on demand.
-Long menus are now loaded dynamically to reduce admin page size.
+Database queries are optimized and cached.
+Admin functions are only loaded on demand.
+Long menus are loaded dynamically to reduce admin page size.

 = Actions and Filters =

-We've made IntelliWidget completely extensible by utilizing action and filter hooks at key points of the execution.
+We've made IntelliWidget extensible by utilizing action and filter hooks at key points of the execution.

 = Introducing IntelliWidget Pro =